-- Biomedical and Translational Informatics - Students will work with our investigators to apply informatics methodology to link clinical data from the electronic health record to genomic data from the MyCode Community Health Initiative to make discoveries important to human health.
-Opportunities are available for self-identifying underrepresented minority students under a grant from the Pennsylvania Department of Health.
+- Biostatistics - Students will work with our biostatistics faculty to apply methodology to analyze data from the electronic health record to make discoveries important to human health.
+Opportunities may be available for self-identifying underrepresented minority students under a grant from the Pennsylvania Department of Health.

 - Genomic Medicine Institute - Students will work with the genomics team, including MDs, PhDs, and Genetic Counselors, to develop a summer project in clinical genomics with the option to choose from a variety of research opportunities.
 Students will have the option to complete some job shadowing of genetic counselors or clinical geneticists as part of the internship experience.

 - Molecular and Functional Genomics – Some students will be assigned to work with bench scientists investigating topics in functional genomics, developmental biology, or cell signaling using advanced methods in cellular and molecular biology.
 Other students will use computational approaches and existing genomic and clinical data to investigate the role of genetic variation in health and disease.
 This work will use a database of 92,000 exome sequences to identify genes and genetic variants associated with specific clinical traits captured from electronic health records.
 Students will be assigned a specific project and will provide a summary report at the end of the summer.

 The Geisinger Clinic SURP is competitive, with acceptance based on grades, test scores, recommendations and stated career goals.
 You may apply if you are currently a sophomore or junior in a four-year college or university.
 No previous research experience is required; however, applicants should have taken appropriate course work prior to application.